 Historically, a portion of our recoverable silicon raw materials were imported from overseas suppliers.
 China has implemented rules regulating the import of waste materials into China, under which waste materials are categorized as "automatically permitted," "restricted" or "prohibited."
-If certain imported material is recognized as waste material and is not categorized as "automatically permitted" or "restricted," it generally will be deemed as "prohibited" for import.
+If certain imported material is recognized as waste material and is not categorized as "automatically permitted," it generally will be deemed as "prohibited" for import.
 The prohibited waste materials are not allowed to be imported into China.
 The import of restricted waste material is subject to the approval of various government authorities, including environmental protection authorities.
 On July 3, 2009, the PRC Ministry of Environmental Protection, Ministry of Commerce, National Development and Reform Commission, General Administration of Customs and General Administration of Quality Supervision, Inspection and Quarantine jointly issued the Revised Imported Solid Waste Catalogs, or the Revised Catalogs, which became effective on August 1, 2009.
-According to the Revised Catalogs, recoverable silicon materials with a purity rate above 99.99% fall into the restricted catalog and, consequently, the import of such recoverable silicon materials for our silicon ingot production.
-However, if we have to import recoverable silicon materials in the future to meet our capacity expansion requirement and we cannot obtain relevant approvals in timely manner or at all, we may be unable to obtain recoverable silicon in sufficient to support our production.
+According to the Revised Catalogs, recoverable silicon materials with a purity rate above 99.99% fall into the restricted catalog and, consequently, the import of such recoverable silicon materials from environmental protection authorities and other relevant governmental authorities.
+Currently, we do not import any recoverable silicon materials for our silicon ingot production.
+However, if we have to import recoverable silicon materials in the future to meet our capacity expansion requirement and we cannot obtain relevant approvals in timely manner or at all, we may be unable to obtain recoverable silicon in sufficient quantities to support our production.
 If this occurs, we may be forced to rely more heavily on virgin polysilicon suppliers to source silicon in quantities sufficient to support our production, resulting in production delays and increased costs, which could materially and adversely affect our business and results of operations.